Red Devils Blog

 Understanding the Ruben Amorim Era

 The end of Ruben Amorim’s tenure at Manchester United raised more questions than it answered.
-Fourteen months after his appointment, the club found itself in a familiar position: another managerial change, and fresh uncertainty over who truly sets the football direction.
-What went wrong, and how long will recovery take?
+Fourteen months after his appointment, the club found itself in a familiar position: another managerial change, and fresh uncertainty over the direction of the club.
+What went wrong, and how did it come to this?

 To understand the Amorim era, it helps to start with the environment that produced it.
-That means revisiting United’s last stretch of relative stability: the final months of Ole Gunnar Solskjær’s reign in 2021.
+That means revisiting United’s dealings since their last stretch of relative stability under Ole Gunnar Solskjær in 2021.

 2020-21

-Ole Gunnar Solskjaer comforts David de Gea after the Europa League final loss
+Ole Gunnar Solskjær comforts David de Gea after the Europa League final loss

 In March 2021, Manchester United had announced the appointment of John Murtough as Football Director, and Darren Fletcher as Technical Director.
 The appointment of a football director was a first for Manchester United, and long overdue, as it had been announced in August 2018 that the club was looking to appoint someone to the role1.
 31 months later, United had internally promoted Murtough, who had no prior experience in a similar role, to the position.